 What does ‘28 Flavors’ mean to you?
 If you’re of a certain age, it means the restaurant founded by Howard Johnson.
 Just the mention of the name brings to mind bright orange roofs with aqua cupolas, clam strips, frankfurts and, of course, ice cream.

 From modest beginnings as a soda fountain in Quincy, Mass., the pioneering restaurant chain grew to more than 1,000 stores.
 At its peak it was the most popular restaurant in America.
-Now it is back down to one remaining store in Lake George, N.Y., which finally, in 2022, closed shop.
+Then it shrunk to one remaining store in Lake George, N.Y., which finally, in 2022, closed shop.

 Howard Johnson’s traveled the arc of the American century: Born of the Roaring 1920s, walloped and nearly toppled during the Great Depression, resilient and lean during the war years, and booming again into the 1970s.
 It finally faded away under a corporate ownership that passed the name from hand to hand through a series of financial transactions.